Semnox-Github/SmartfunRevamp/SmartFunRevamp/README.md

   - SmartFunRevamp/android/app/src/main/kotlin/com/example/semnox/MainActivity.kt
   - SmartFunRevamp/android/app/src/profile/AndroidManifest.xml
 ```
-2. Replace the string with the application id selected for this project
+- Replace the string with the application id selected for this project

-## Configure initial URL
+# 3. Configure initial URL
 1. Open `SmartFunRevamp/lib/core/api/parafait_api.dart`
 2. Change url in variable `const String kGetBaseUrl = 'https://parafaitdevcentral.parafait.com/api/';`

-## Firebase keys
+# 4. Firebase keys
 Follow instructions on official Firebase documentation https://firebase.google.com/docs/flutter/setup

-## Google authentication keys
+# 5. Google authentication keys
 Functionality not implemented yet

-## Google maps keys
+# 6. Google maps keys
 Follow instructions on official Goole Maps package documentation https://pub.dev/packages/google_maps_flutter

-## Native splash screen
+# 7. Native splash screen
 This is the screen that is shown natively in the app before the flutter app is loaded
 1. Save chosen image file in `SmartFunRevamp/assets/splash_screen/splash_screen.png` (you can change the name of the file, but you need to update the name in the next step).
 2. Open file `SmartFunRevamp/flutter_native_splash.yaml` and update `background_image` and `color`.
 You can ommit this step if you used the default name for the image file in the step 1
 4. Run generation tool: `flutter pub pub run flutter_native_splash:create`

-## Native icon app
+# 8. Native icon app
 This is the icon of the app that is shown in the device berfore opening the app
 1. Save image file in `SmartFunRevamp/assets/icon/icon.png` (you change the name of the file, but you need to update the name in the step 3).
 PNG file with transparent background is recommended
 2. Open file `SmartFunRevamp/flutter_native_icons.yaml` and update image path if you change it in the step 1
 3. Run generation tool: `flutter pub run flutter_launcher_icons`

-## json configuration
+# 9. json configuration
 There are serveral parts of the app that can be configured by json files.
 For every configuration there is a file that is shipped inside the app and that is read by default the first time the app is opened.
 After that, the app will fetch a new configuration from the API and will store it in the device.
 The json local file and the API response are merged and the result is stored in the device, so they should have the same format.

 _WARNING: this feature is not implemented yet, so the app will always fetch the configuration from the API until ticket #920 is done_

-Below is a list of the json files that can be configured:
+**Below is a list of the json files that can be configured:**

-### available languages
+## 9.1.
+Available languages
 The app can be configured to support multiple languages.
 The list of available languages is defined in `SmartFunRevamp/assets/json/available_languages.json` file.
 The format of the file is:
 ```
 [